-Advanced Integrated Manufacturing (AIM) Photonics Lab (in partnership with Quinsigamond Community College) enables rapid prototyping, testing, and training in advanced sensing technology to support economic and workforce development and innovation in manufacturing.

-AIM is one of the eight national Manufacturing USA Institutes of which WPI is a member.
-This has enabled unique opportunities to engage in industry-government-academic research partnerships that create value for areas of national need in advanced manufacturing.
+Lab for Education and Application Prototypes (LEAP), in partnership with Quinsigamond Community College, enables rapid prototyping, testing, and training in advanced sensing technology to support economic and workforce development and innovation in manufacturing.
+LEAP supports nanoscale and microscale prototyping development, optical and electrical device characterization, fiber-chip interfacing, and non-invasive optical metrology for reliability testing.
+LEAP is part of the national American Institute for Manufacturing Integrated Photonics (AIM Photonics), which has enabled unique opportunities to engage in industry-governmentacademic research partnerships that create value for areas of national need in advanced manufacturing.
 Primary and collaborative BME faculty are active members of the Advanced Regenerative Medicine Institute (ARMI) and National Institute for Innovation in Manufacturing.